NAlexH2/516soundmusic/final-project/README.md

 # Python Version
 ### **This project absolutely requires Python 3.10 or newer!**

+# To Bart Massey at Portland State University
+Given the project is open source anyone can take it, but you asked me to explicitly state you can use the code and images to show off how a DFT tuner works.
+I would just say, don't stop students from doing this project, and not include it in the class repo.
+Feel free to improve it too.

 # About This Project
 This project is 2 different types of guitar tuners.